icarusgk/icarusgk/README.md

 - 💬 Ask me about anything
 - 📫 How to reach me icarus.gk@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: My favorite font for coding is DM Mono
+- ⚡ Fun fact: Nuxt 3 is out!